HMS Naiad (1797): Later career

 From July 1814 to April 1815 Naiad underwent major repairs at Portsmouth.
-Captain Robert C. Spencer commissioned her in April 1823 for the Channel and the Mediterranean and until August she underwent fitting for sea.
+Captain Robert Cavendish Spencer commissioned her in April 1823 for the Channel and the Mediterranean and until August she underwent fitting for sea.

 In January 1824, Naiad and visited Algiers, following a violation of the British consul's offices, in order to demand satisfaction from the Dey.
 By 31 January it was apparent that British citizens living in Algiers were no longer safe so they were taken on board.
 On departing from the harbour, Naiad sighted the Algerine corvette Tripoli, which had recently committed depredations on Spanish trade, in contravention of the Treaty of 1816.
 Fire from Naiad reduced Tripoli to a wreck.
 A party from Cameleon boarded Tripoli before Naiad ordered them to abandon the vessel.
 Captain Spencer of Naiad was particularly pleased to discover that by capturing the Algerine he had liberated 17 Spaniards that were being carried into slavery.

 On 18 March Naiad captured Quattro Fratelli. shared the prize money.

 Then on 23 May at Boma Naiads boats burnt an Algerine brig of war that had sought refuge under the guns of the fortress there.
 The brig was armed with 16 guns, some of which had been transferred to the fort.
 The letter reporting the action makes no mention of casualties.

 On 23 February 1825 Naiad captured Muni. shared in the prize money.

 On 28 May four seamen from Naiad were drowned off the coast of Italy.
 Naiads captain had a monument erected for them in the Protestant Cemetery in Rome.

 In March 1826 Spencer and Naiad conducted a mission to Ibrahim Pasha, the general in command of the Ottoman forces besieging Missolonghi on the Gulf of Patras.
 (This was during the Third Siege of Missolonghi.)
 Spencer informed the Admiralty that the Ottoman forces had captured the town of Anatolica and Fort Vassiladi, and that Missolonghi would probably fall within a week.
 The town fell on 10 April.
 Spencer had thought, erroneously as it turned out, that the Ottomans would not slaughter civilian inhabitants.

 Naiad left Malta for England in August and was paid off in October 1826.
 She then underwent a Small Repair between April and July 1828 before being laid up.

 Fate

 In October 1846 W.I.
-Brown recommissioned Naiad and between July 1846 and January 1847 she served as a coal depot ship in Valparaiso, Chile.
+Brown recommissioned Naiad and between July 1846 and January 1847 she served as a coal depot ship in Valparaíso, Chile.
 Later, she served at Callao, Peru from 1851.
 While at Callao she came under the command of S. Strong in December 1852 and then W.W.
 Dillon in December 1856.
 On 2 February 1866 the Admiralty sold her to the Pacific Steam Navigation Company for 2,000 dollars.